Types of Due Diligence in M&A

 Read more: Due diligence when buying a business

 Because due diligence investigation is such an intensive and exhaustive activity, there are many types of due diligence that can apply.
 The importance of each will vary according to the industry and the type of transaction.
-‘There may be as many as 20 or more different angles of due diligence analysis’ (Corporate Finance Institute).
+‘There may be as many as 20 or more different angles of due diligence analysis’ according to the Corporate Finance Institute.

 When done properly, each type of due diligence is as valuable as the next and will support and inform the others for an integrated approach.
 Ultimately, all the different examples of due diligence have the same end goal.
 They provide businesses with the information they need and the confidence that the transaction is worth pursuing.